-Foundation is one of the most important parts of the structure.
-Foundation is defined as that part of the structure that transfers the load from the structure as well as its own weight over a large area of soil in such a way that the load does not exceed the ultimate bearing capacity of the soil and the settlement of the total structure remains within a tolerable limit.
+Foundation is one of the essential parts of the structure.
+It is defined as that part of the structure that transfers the load from the structure constructed on it as well as its weight over a large area of soil in such a way that the amount does not exceed the ultimate bearing capacity of the soil and the settlement of the whole structure remains within a tolerable limit.
 Foundation is the part of a structure on which the building stands.
-The solid ground on which the foundation rests is called the foundation bed.
+The solid ground on which it rests is known as the foundation bed.

 Why a Foundation is Provided